 The department of Aerospace and Mechanical Engineering desires to take advantage of the wealth of local aerospace industry by the direct involvement of local companies and other experts in this class.
-This class will add relevance to the curriculum content, increase the student awareness of the challenges faced by contemporary aerospace development projects and in general add to the richness of the student experience while it strengthens ties between the industry and the department.
+This class adds relevance to the curriculum content, helps to increase the students awareness of the challenges faced by contemporary aerospace development projects and in general adds to the richness of the student experience while it strengthens ties between the industry and the department.

 This is a 3 credit hour class for graduate students.
 The class consists of 3, one day "Panel Discussion" sessions, followed by student team self-study projects based on the panel discussion topic.
 Prior to each panel discussion the student teams will be identified and the teams will be assigned a self-study topic directly related to the overall panel topic theme.
-The students will then meet weekly (for about three consecutive weeks) with one or more faculty members to review their team progress and to discuss work to go for their project completion.
+The students will then meet weekly (for about three consecutive weeks) with one or more faculty members to review their team progress and to discuss work-to-go for their project completion.
 The final meeting with the faculty will conclude with each student team making a presentation of their project results to the course instructor.
 This cycle will be completed three times throughout the semester-once for each of the three panel topics.

-For the Spring 2013 semester the three panel topics will cover a different regime of flight.
-Panel 1) High Speed Flight-covering hypersonic, transatmospheric, pulse detonation engines, supersonic bizjets and supersonic commercial transports, Panel 2) Hybrid Airships-including vehicles for military as well as heavy lift and cargo utility, and Panel 3) Next Gen Subsonic Commercial Transports-including green flight (bio-fuels, hydrogen, nuclear, electric-hybrid...), nano-materials, blended-wing-body, channel wings, trust-braced wings, double-bubble,
+For the Fall 2013 semester the three panel topics will cover different regimes of flight.
+Panel 1) High Speed Flight-covering hypersonic, transatmospheric, pulse detonation engines, supersonic bizjets and supersonic commercial transports, Panel 2) Hybrid Airships-including vehicles for military as well as heavy lift and cargo utility, and Panel 3) Next Generation Subsonic Commercial Transports-including green flight (bio-fuels, hydrogen, nuclear, electric-hybrid...), nano-materials, blended-wing-body, channel wings, trust-braced wings and double-bubble.
+The assigned self-study topics will cover a wide range of disciplines including configuration design, aerodynamics, structures, propulsion and flight controls.